 The Allies attempted to coerce Germany into surrendering by inflicting pain on its civilian population and by destroying its economy.
-The Allied punishment campaign against German cities, which included the infamous "firebombings" of Hamburg and Dresden, destroyed more than 40 percent of the urban area in Germany's seventy largest cities and killed roughly 305,000 civilians.44 The German people, however, fatalistically absorbed the punishment, and Hitler felt no compunction to surrender.45 There is no doubt that Allied air strikes, along with the advancing ground forces, wrecked Germany's industrial base by early 1945.46 But the war was almost over at that point, and more important, the destruction of German industry was still not enough to coerce Hitler into stopping the war.
-In the end, the American, British, and Soviet armies had to conquer Germany.47 no attempt was made to demolish Italy's industrial base.
-The Allies also sought to inflict pain on Italy's population, but in the period from October 1942 until August 1943 they killed about 3,700 Italians, a tiny number compared to the 305,000 Germans (between March 1942 and April 1945) and 900,000 Japanese (between March and August 1945) killed from the air.
+The Allied punishment campaign against German cities, which included the infamous "firebombings" of Hamburg and Dresden, destroyed more than 40 percent of the urban area in Germany's seventy largest cities and killed roughly 305,000 civilians.
+The German people, however, fatalistically absorbed the punishment, and Hitler felt no compunction to surrender.
+There is no doubt that Allied air strikes, along with the advancing ground forces, wrecked Germany's industrial base by early 1945.
+But the war was almost over at that point, and more important, the destruction of German industry was still not enough to coerce Hitler into stopping the war.
+In the end, the American, British, and Soviet armies had to conquer Germany.
+47

+The strategic bombing campaign against Italy was modest in the extreme compared to the pummeling that was inflicted on Germany and Japan.
+48 Some economic targets were struck, but no attempt was made to demolish Italy's industrial base.
+The Allies also sought to inflict pain on Italy's population, but in the period from October 1942 until August 1943 they killed about 3.700 Italians, a tiny number compared to the 305,000 Germans (between March 1942 and April 1945) and 900,000 Japanese (between March and August 1945) killed from the air.
 Despite its limited lethality, the bombing campaign began to rattle Italy's ruling elites in the summer of 1943 (when it was intensified) and increased the pressure on them to surrender as soon as possible.
-Nevertheless, the main reason that Italy was desperate to quit the war at that point-and eventually did so on September 8, 1943-was that the Italian army was in tatters and it stood hardly any chance of stopping an Allied invasion.
+Nevertheless, the main reason that Italy was desperate to quit the war at that point-and eventually did so on September 8, 1943-was that the Italian army was in tatters and it stood hardly any chance of stopping an Allied invasion.49 Italy was doomed to defeat well before the bombing campaign began to have an effect.
+Thus, the best that can be said for the Allied air offensive against Italy is that it probably forced Italy out of the war a month or two earlier than otherwise would have been the case.